3dots/lesswrong/Rationality A-Z.md

 ## Anchoring and Adjustment [link](https://www.lesswrong.com/s/pmHZDpak4NeRLLLCw/p/bMkCEZoBNhgRBtzoj)

-"How much would I be willling to pay for this if I didn't know any special information?"
+"How much would I be willing to pay for this if I didn't know any special information?"
 Useful for debiasing.

 >Watch yourself thinking, and try to notice when you are **adjusting** a figure in search of an estimate.